ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

     @Bean
     @Profile("oauthentication")
-    //This bean is optional as a default one is provided (building a BearerAuthenticationToken) OpaqueTokenAuthenticationConverter introspectionAuthenticationConverter(
+    //This bean is optional as a default one is provided (building a BearerTokenAuthentication) OpaqueTokenAuthenticationConverter introspectionAuthenticationConverter(
             Converter<Map<String, Object>, Collection<? extends GrantedAuthority>> authoritiesConverter) {
         return (String introspectedToken,